 More Women in the Workplace

-The future of retirement in America doesn’t have to be grim!
-Compared to past generations, there are more women in the workforce today, and that number is expected to continue growing.
+Compared to past generations, there are more women in the workforce today.
+That number is expected to continue growing.
 As women work, they increase their lifetime earnings, which can, in turn, improve Social Security benefits and retirement plan savings rates.
 This trend indicates that the future may bring more equal retirement savings between men and women.

 Social Security Shortcomings

 Social Security faces financial issues that could result in Americans not getting their full benefits.
-This poses a large threat to the financial future of individuals who have planned on this money for their retirement.
-In the next few years, we may see huge changes to the Social Security program to address this issue, but as it stands now, the program
+This threatens the financial future of individuals who have planned on this money for their retirement.
+We may even see significant changes to the Social Security program to address this issue.

 Increase in Senior Population

-As you know, the senior population is booming.
-As the number of seniors and retirees increases, the more strain is put on Social Security and the fewer individuals there are in the workforce.
-There will be an imbalance between the number of people working and the number of retirees.
-With fewer people in the workforce, there are fewer people to provide the necessary labor to support the beneficiaries of Social Security.
+As the number of retirees increases, there is more strain on Social Security and fewer individuals in the workforce.
+Eventually, this will lead to an imbalance between the number of people working and the number of retirees.
+With fewer people in the workforce, there will be fewer people to support the beneficiaries of Social Security.

 Working Longer

-Whether it’s to continue earning money or for personal fulfillment, more Americans are working well past their retirement eligibility.
+More Americans are working well past their retirement eligibility, whether it's to continue earning money of for personal fulfillment.
 According to AARP, “adults age 65 and over are twice as likely to be working today compared with 1985.”
-The future may see an increase in the average age for retirement in the US.
+The future is likely to see an increase in the average age for retirement in the US.

 Lack of a Retirement Plan

 Many employers don’t or can’t offer any type of retirement plan.
 Small companies typically don’t have the resources to sponsor a retirement program.
-Although larger companies may have the resources, they may offer enough to support families through the rising cost of living.
+Even larger companies may not offer enough to support families through the rising cost of living.
 If your company does offer a retirement package, take advantage of it!

 What You Can Do To Prepare